• Project

 The Solution

-Significant federal, state, and corporate funding has been committed to protecting and restoring Louisiana’s coastal livelihood and economy.
-With the objective of maximizing positive economic impacts to the State of Louisiana, state leadership has sought to leverage these coastal investments for the benefit of in-state businesses and workers.
-Recognizing this opportunity, Louisiana Economic Development (LED), the South Louisiana Economic Council (SLEC), and the newly established Coastal Technical Assistance Center (CTAC) commissioned Camoin Associates to identify the coastal management supply chain, quantify the economic impact on the state of coastal management spending, and evaluate the additional economic benefit that would accrue if a greater portion of investment was awarded to in-state firms.
+Recognizing this opportunity, the Louisiana Economic Development, South Louisiana Economic Council (now COLAB), and newly established Coastal Technical Assistance Center (CTAC) hired Camoin Associates to identify the coastal management supply chain, quantify the economic impact of coastal management spending on the state, and evaluate the additional economic benefit that would accrue if a greater portion of investment was awarded to in-state firms.

 The Impact